 So where did this quick and easy healthy banana oat pancakes recipe idea come from?

 Well you folks know I love to re-create excellent foods that I’ve had the privilege to eat.

 And no more so than these delicious banana oat pancakes!

-These were what Lady Lynne had for her breakfast when we were in Uganda, and she just couldn’t stop enthusing about them!
+These were what my other half had for her breakfast when we were in Uganda, and she just couldn’t stop enthusing about them!

 A hearty breakfast was called for prior to our Gorilla trek.

 My other half choose the banana oat pancakes option from the menu.
 Whilst I had a veggie omelette.

 My veggie omelette was delicious.
-But Lynne’s choice, banana pancakes with oats was by far the better one – I had food envy!
+But her choice, banana pancakes with oats was by far the better one - I had food envy!

 I couldn’t stop thinking about them!
 And how I was going to recreate them as soon as we got back!